An open API service indexing awesome lists of open source software.

 The blog goes into a bit more in detail about how it works with a simplistic version of the `ValueStringBuilder`.

-## What it doesn't solve!
+## What doesn't it solve?

-The normal use case is to add concatenate strings in a hot path where the goal is to put as minimal pressure on the GC as possible.
+The normal use case is to concatenate strings in a hot path where the goal is to put as minimal pressure on the GC as possible.

 ## Documentation